Things to do in St. Augustine with kids

 Potter’s Wax Museum is one of the family-friendly St. Augustine attractions and the oldest wax museum.
 Inside this local museum, you will find more than 160 wax figures.

 The kids will love grabbing selfies with Harry Potter and Darth Vader.
-And you will love introducing them to many other famous people.

 Photo property of Potters Wax Museum.